BritishMachineVisionAssociation/BMVC2021/attending/registration.md

 ### Registration

-Please register for the virtual conference using the form below. <strong>IMPORTANT:</strong> Please register with the <strong>email address you wish to use to attend the conference</strong> as the registration will be linked to this email address and non-transferrable.
+Please register for the virtual conference using the form below. <strong>IMPORTANT:</strong> Please register with the <strong>email address you wish to use to attend the conference</strong> as the registration will be linked to this email address and non-transferable.
 For authors paying the per paper event enabling fee, <strong>please ensure you submit the correct paper ID in the eventbrite form</strong> (your paper ID from CMT).

 <div class="container-fluid pb-3">